latobibor/icf-homework/README.md

-# Take home test ICF
+# Example React + Redux "Quiz game" app
 Hello and welcome to my take home test application.
 To test it out just follow the setup instructions.
 You can read below the decisions I have made.